“The U8G is Hisense's most impressive TV yet.”

 As an Android TV, setting up access to apps involves a lot of user IDs and passwords — there’s no getting around that.
 But if you choose to log in with your Google account, you’ll automatically be logged into your YouTube account as well.

 Speaking of Google, the U8G is equipped with a microphone in the remote and another in the TV for calling up the Google Assistant.
-Be careful to choose the setting that allows hands-free Google Assistant using the TV’s microphone according to your preferences.
-It can be easy to overlook if you tend to rush-click through setup options.
+Be careful to choose the setting that allows hands-free

-It’s also important to dig into the picture settings menu, find HDMI Format, and select enhanced in order to unlock advanced features like variable refresh rate (VRR), 4K 120hz, and automatic device detection.
+It’s also important to dig into the picture settings menu, find HDMI Format, and select enhanced in order to unlock advanced features like variable refresh rate (VRR),

 From there, I disabled motion smoothing and made sure the set’s local dimming feature was set to high.
 I left most other settings at their default since they were set correctly for the picture presets I chose.